 Foundational shifting changes the shape of your home over time.
 You want your windows to be able to move a little with your home and when the temperature changes from hot to cold.
 Flexibility in windows allows them to move slightly without cracking or permanently misshaping.

 Vinyl windows are also on the lower end of the cost range for replacement windows.
 This is another one of their top benefits and creates a wide appeal to several replacement window shoppers.
+They also have one of the better window warranties among all materials.

 What are the drawbacks of vinyl windows?